Python Playground Help Center

 Does Python Playground work offline?

-Once you've loaded the extension, basic functionality will work offline.
-However, importing certain libraries may require an internet connection.
+Once you've loaded the extension, basic local functionality will work offline.
+Installing new packages, signing in, upgrading to Pro, and syncing cloud playgrounds require an internet connection.

 How is Python Playground different from other online IDEs?